Polytechnics Central Admissions System: Formation

+Merger

+UCCA and PCAS merged their form in 1992, whereby PCAS sorted postal applications, and UCCA ran the computer, then both merged in 1993.

 Merger with University Admissions System

 Although the aim to create a unified application system for universities and polytechnics was not achieved in 1985, the Chief Executive of PCAS, Tony Higgins, continued to push for the merger of PCAS with UCCA.
 In 1992, following the change of status and name of most polytechnics to universities, the two bodies did combine under Higgins's leadership.
 Initially the application form was branded jointly UCCA/PCAS, but in 1994 the new merged body was renamed UCAS.